edwardhorsford/bard/notes/Swift/introduction.md

-Language was designed for safety
-Variables need to be declared before use
-Integers are checked for overflow and automatic memory management

-# Top 10 Things To Know
+# Things To Know About Swift

 ## Objective-C without the C
 Part of the inspiration behind building the Swift language was to make a moden,